sourcegraph/handbook/content/departments/engineering/teams/cody/about-cody-faq.md

 #### Can Cody work with self-hosted Sourcegraph?

-Yes, Cody can work with self-hosted Sourcegraph instances.
+Technically, Cody can work with self-hosted Sourcegraph instances **but there are strict requirements set by the product team**.
+Check with the product team for current requirement and the exception process.
 It's important to note that Cody on self-hosted Sourcegraph has third-party dependencies:

 - snippets of code (up to 28 KB per request) will be sent to a third party cloud service (Anthropic) on each request.
 This will be fine for some security teams, but others may opt to wait for a version that does not require sending any code to a third party service.
-- if embeddings are used, the whole codebase (or at least a subset of repositories) will be sent to OpenAI.
+- the whole codebase (or at least a subset of repositories) will be sent to the embeddings endpoint (OpenAI or Sourcegraph Cloud)

 #### Are there third party dependencies?

 Yes:

-- Anthropic (mandatory) for the LLM
+- Anthropic for the LLM
-- OpenAI (optional) for embeddings
+- OpenAI for embeddings

 See details and security information below.